 The cuccuma is made with two pots, and two handles, that screw into one another, with a filter for the coffee in between.
 The bottom section is filled with water, then there is a filter.
 On top of this filter goes the coffee.
 Then the upside-down pot is attached on top.

-Once the water boils, the pot is flipped, allowing the hot water to drip through the coffee, until the pot is filled and ready to serve.
+Once the water boils, the pot is flipped.
+This allows the hot water to drip through the coffee until the pot is filled and ready to serve.
 You might also see the spout covered with a cuppetiello–a small paper cone meant to hold in all the aroma of the coffee for when it is ready to serve.

 In the end, the coffee is more similar to a drip-style coffee than the steamed or percolated coffee of a Moka.
 The process is much slower, which in fact is what made it popular for at-home coffee.
-It was a ritual prepared for guests while they would chat and catch up, the opposite of the quick sip and go of a bar espresso.
+A ritual prepared for guests while they would chat and catch up, this tradition was the opposite of the quick sip-and-go of a bar espresso.

 A little fact that might surprise you: the cuccuma was actually invented by a Frenchman, rather than a local from Napoli!
 However, it was one of the earliest at-home coffee makers, making it popular throughout Italy, and especially in Napoli.
 The tradition remained in Napoli longer, even after the invention of the Bialetti Moka, as locals loved the slow ritual of the process.